Cora language: Geographic distribution

 Ethnologue distinguishes two main variants of Cora.
 One is called Cora del Nayar or Cora Meseño and is spoken mainly in and around the medium-altitude settlements of Mesa de Nayar and Conel Gonzales in the south of the el Nayar municipality of Nayarit, and has approximately 9,000 speakers (1993 census).
 There are significant differences between some of these varieties and some sources distinguish between Cora Mariteco (of Jesus Maria), Cora Presideño (of Presidio de los Reyes), Cora Corapeño (of San Juan Corapan) and Cora Franciscqueño (of San Francisco).
 But Ethnologue considers the mutual intelligibility between these and Meseño to be high enough to classify them as a single language.

 The other variant recognized by the Ethnologue is called Cora de Santa Teresa or Cora Tereseño and is spoken by approximately 7,000 people (1993 census), for the most part in the high sierra in the north of el Nayar.
 Cora de Santa Teresa has such a low degree of mutual intelligibility with other Cora speech communities that Ethnologue considers it a separate variety.
-Due to recent migrations a small community of Coras exists in the United States in western Colorado.
+Due to recent migrations a small community of Coras exists in the United States in Gunnison County in Western Colorado.